mrpsharp/mrpsharp.org/fifth-form/physics-1.md

 	4.	the length of a year
 	5.	the force needed to lift a textbook

 5. Name five types of energy.

+6. Use your calculator to find the answer to the following:
+$$ 13 \times \pi $$
+	Write your answer to three significant figures.